Are We Seeing the Emergence of a Brand New Man?

 - Temperance.
 Stoics aspire to know the difference.
 They strive to live lives of regulation.

 The Stoic goal is Ataraxia…tranquility of mind…and tranquility of relationship logically follows.

 Epictetus summed it up best.

 “There are things which are within our power, and there are things which are beyond our power.
 Within our power are opinion, aim, desire, aversion, and, in one word, whatever affairs are our own.
 Beyond our power are body, property, reputation, office, and, in one word, whatever are not properly our own affairs.”
 Epictetus.

 The Goal Isn’t Being “Good Enough”…the Goal is Tranquility

 Gottman therapy differs from Stoic aspirations but doesn’t directly contradict them.

 Don’t be surprised if the New Man winces at the notion of a “good enough relationship.”

-Millennial men are Different.
+Millennial men are different.
 And as they move through time, their values and sensibilities emerge in ever-higher relief.
 The New Men barely resemble their Baby Boomer forbears.
 Brand New Men are shaping a New World with remarkable speed.

 Will couples therapy be ready?
-Who you choose to work with matters.

 The study was published April 16, 2018 in the journal Psychology of Men and Masculinity.